Skip to main content

 });

 You might receive the same webhook multiple times.
-Use the validationId to ensure you process each event only once.
+Use payload.id and the event type to deduplicate.

 async function handleWebhook(webhook) {